VTAkbay/vahidturabakbay.com/content/about.md

 Hi,

 I am **Turab**, a highly motivated and experienced **Full Stack Web3 developer with a strong background in Computer Science**.
-I am currently pursuing my Bachelor's degree in Computer Science at the University of The People, where I am gaining a deeper understanding of the latest technologies and trends in the field.
+I am currently pursuing my Bachelor's degree in Computer Science at the University of The People Online, where I am gaining a deeper understanding of the latest technologies and trends in the field.

 For the past two years, I have been working as a Full Stack Web3 developer, utilizing my skills and knowledge to deliver high-quality projects for clients.
 I have **completed a certificate program** from the University at Buffalo Online through Coursera.org, which has provided me with a solid foundation in web3 development.
 Additionally, I have received certificates from Coursera that have further enhanced my skills in the field.